Skip to main content

 Roxanne The Great

 She was a Sixteen-year-old maiden among the captured natives of Bactria.
 He was the Emperor from Macedon, a young dreamer at twenty-eight.
-He had toppled their ruler and taken over their fort hence she was a captive.
-She was always told about these situations by her father who was a minor Baron and of the high socialites in the king's court.
+He had toppled their ruler and taken over their fort, hence she was a captive.
+She was always told about these situations by her father, who was a minor Baron and one of the high socialites in the king's court.
 Usually, the men who won would enjoy their victory by taking possession of their lands, wealth and women.
 She was old enough to be called one and dreaded the awaiting consequences.

-with the guard's announcement, everyone was bowing before the figure that walked in.
-She could only see his royal red shoes and nothing more as he walked past her and announced "Rise women of Bactria.
+With the guard's announcement, everyone was bowing before the figure that walked in.
+She could only see his royal red shoes and nothing more as he walked past her and announced, "Rise, women of Bactria.
 You are the respected mothers, sisters and daughters and not our slaves."

-She looked up and their eyes met.
+She looked up, and their eyes met.

 Something told her that, unlike others with his power, he was not lying.